mbarker84/css-irl/src/pages/top-tips-for-hiring-diverse-teams.md

 Like many women in tech, I sometimes get asked how companies can recruit a more diverse team.
 It’s no secret that the tech world is very male-dominated.
 While I don’t have a magic bullet, I have my own experience of seeking employment in the tech industry, and consequently I have a few opinions on what companies could be doing better in order to attract more diverse applicants.
 As in so many cases, making something better for a minority of people also has the bonus effect of making it better for _everyone_.
 So there’s really no excuse not to implement these tips.

 Please note, these tips specifically relate to my experience as a female front-end developer in a male-dominated field.
-I am aware that diversity encompasses much more than that, and that people of colour, trans people, LGBTQ+ people and people with disabilities frequently experience discrimination, and to greater degrees.
+I am aware that diversity encompasses much more than that, and that people of colour, trans people, LGBTQ+ people and those with disabilities frequently experience discrimination, and to greater degrees.
 I can only speak to my own experiences, but if you are a person from a marginalised group and would like to add your voice to this article, please reach out and I will be more than happy to make some edits.

 So, here are my top tips for hiring diverse teams: